Back to all posts

 The one with a 3.8 GPA and 1330 SAT?
 Well, I didn’t need to squint for very long.
 As a rising senior interested in applying to more selective schools, their transcript didn’t look like a competitive one.
 Only 3 years of each subject.
 Academic classes in 11th after taking honors in 10th.
 No strong teacher recommendations because all classes were done at home.

 Sure, the kid will get into some great schools.
 But I have to break it to his family.
-The current list isn’t realistic.
+The current college list isn’t realistic.
 The list needs to change.
 The mindset shift needs to be swift.

 It’s almost too late.